-Image and Text contributed by Raju Kosraju, India
+Image and Narrative contributed by Raju Kosraju, India

 My father Dr. Reddiah Kosaraju was a Scientist with a PhD degree in Marine Biology from University of Liverpool (1950s).
-He was a happy go lucky man, a wonderful person to know, and was generous to the core.
-Over the years, he helped quite a number of Indian students with no monetary support, by sponsoring their education.
+He was a happy go lucky man, a wonderful person to know, and generous to the core.
+Over the years he helped quite a number of Indian students who had no monetary support, by sponsoring their education.
 He was a good swimmer as well as an outstanding chess player and won the Open All England Chess Championship in 1958.

 After a MSc degree from Agra University (standing second) in 1955 with ‘Fish and Fisheries’ as a special subject, he became a Research Assistant in SERI in Dehradun, and then worked as a lecturer teaching Zoology in Andhra Christian College, Guntur.
 Thereafter he went to study in Liverpool, England on his own, and completed a PhD degree in record time of only a year and half.
 He discovered new breeding grounds of edible bivalves (marine mollusks) in U.K and his works on ‘Parasitic cope pods of Bivalves’ were featured in several reputed foreign journals.
 He then returned to India and joined as a Pool Officer in Annamalai University.